Alerts

 Error

 Toast Short, temporary messages that slide in and out of a page and provide succinct information.
-Toast alerts without actions can disappear automatically or can be dismissed by the merchant.
+Toast alerts without actions can disappear automatically or merchants can dismiss them.
 Success

 When you use alerts to communicate important information to merchants, you can choose from a few standard patterns.

-Use a default banner when you want to convey general information or actions that aren’t critical.
+Use an informational banner with the blue header when you want to convey general information or actions that aren’t critical.

 Switch to desktop view